helios-network/helios-core/helios-chain/modules/peggy/spec/04_messages.md

 ## Relayer Messages

 These are messages run by relayers.
-Relayers are unpermissioned and simply work to move things from the Injective Chain to Ethereum.
+Relayers are unpermissioned and simply work to move things from the Helios Chain to Ethereum.

 ### RequestBatch